cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 ```

 Many of the issues test isolation solved were around cookie management with
-people trying to save and persist cookies because the page was still available,
+tests trying to save and persist cookies because the page was still available,
 but the cookies on the domain were unexpectedly cleared which broke interactions
-with their application.
+with the application.
 It wasn’t obvious Cypress was doing a partial browser
-clean up, which is why explicitly setting test isolation to enabled or disabled
+clean up.
+Explicitly setting test isolation to enabled or disabled
 allows you to choose what is right for your tests.

 ### Behavior Changes in Alias Resolution